cecileane/computingtools/pages/notes0906.md

 * your name
 * your graduate program and year
 * why do you want to take this course
-  (required / needs tools x and y for my research / need tools on my CV to apply for job x or y / ...)
+  (needs tools x and y for my research / need tools on my CV to apply for job x and y / required / recommended by x / ...)
 * any questions for me